scrapinghub/web-poet/docs/intro/from-ground-up.rst

     def get_item(extract_func, response: HttpResponse) -> dict:
         return extract_func(url=response.url, text=response.text)

-No need to agree on ``to_item`` name and have a base class to check that the method is implemented.
+No need to agree on ``to_item`` name or have a base class.
 Why bother with classes then?

 Classes for web scraping code
 =============================